 - Getting regular exposure to late afternoon sun.
 This helps stimulate the release of melatonin to regulate circadian rhythm.

-- Practicing stress reduction techniques, such as yoga, meditation, or deep relaxation.
+- Practicing stress reduction techniques , such as yoga, meditation, or deep breathing and relaxation.

 Healthy sleep habits are essential for treating insomnia.
-The following strategies (in addition to the steps mentioned in the "Preventive Care" section) may help treat the condition:
+The following strategies may help treat the condition:

-- Establish the bedroom as a place for sleep and sexual activity only, not for reading, watching television, or working.
+- Establish the bedroom as a place for soothing activities, sleep and sexual activity; not for watching television or working.

 - Take a hot bath about 2 hours before bedtime.